chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

 .. _introduction:

-An introduction to machine learning with scikit-learn
+An introduction to machine learning with jax-learn
 =====================================================

 .. topic:: Section contents

     In this section, we introduce the `machine learning
     <https://en.wikipedia.org/wiki/Machine_learning>`_
-    vocabulary that we use throughout scikit-learn and give a simple learning example.
+    vocabulary that we use throughout jax-learn and give a simple learning example.